 Reflection on Matthew 5:38-42 ~

-In an intense moment of pure evil, I rejected its offer.
-God’s response was a miracle gift reversing a learning disability.
+In an intense moment of pure evil, because I was at peace, I did not react.
+God’s response was a gift that reversed a learning disability so I could write down my thoughts.
 Thomas Merton quotes: “If you write for God, you will reach many men and bring them joy.
 If you write for men, you may make some money and you may give someone a little joy and you may make noise in the world, for a little while.”
-I now write anonymously as a witness in noiseless joy of my ongoing conversion, reflecting on the moments of Christ’s peace within the cacophony.
+I instantly knew I was to write in noiseless joy, reflecting on the moments of Christ’s peace within the cacophony.

 Matthew 5 New Revised Standard Version Catholic Edition (NRSVCE)

 38 “You have heard that it was said, ‘An eye for an eye and a tooth for a tooth.’
 39 But I say to you, Do not resist an evildoer.
 But if anyone strikes you on the right cheek, turn the other also; 40 and if anyone wants to sue you and take your coat, give your cloak as well; 41 and if anyone forces you to go one mile, go also the second mile.
 42 Give to everyone who begs from you, and do not refuse anyone who wants to borrow from you.

 Thank you for meditating on this daily Gospel reading and considering this Matthew 5:38-42 Reflection – Christ’s Peace within the Cacophony.